 - Wampum Weaving with beads and twine (See There’s a Dragon in my Art Room for an excellent tutorial)

-- Mexican Folk Art of Tooling with aluminum foil, clay carving tools, markers, pencils, wire, beads for hanging & display.
+- Mexican Folk Art of Tooling with aluminum foil, clay carving tools, markers, pencils, wire, and beads for hanging & display.

 - Mexican Flag with Feathers